gwenknight/gwenknight.github.io/_pages/research.md

 2. *modelling* to understand the underlying drivers
 3. *intervention design* using the modelling and understanding to support better empiric therapy design.

-This project starts in September 2022 so watch this space...
-I am recruiting a data scientist to work alongside me - advert [here](https://jobs.lshtm.ac.uk/Vacancy.aspx?ref=EPH-IDE-2022-34).
-Deadline 30th September.
+This project started in September 2022.
+We have published our first outcomes in PLoS Med [here] (https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1004301)

 ### (2) Why aren't all bacteria resistant to all antibiotics?
 Why is diversity maintained?